-At the last nursery education inspection the setting was asked to develop their planning systems to ensure that activities are consistently adapted so that all children are able to gain the most from the learning opportunity and learning materials and are assured of optimum progression in their learning.
-They were also asked to monitor the effectiveness of this in practice.
-Discussion with staff and consideration of documents indicates that planning and assessment systems have since been reviewed and staff have developed their practice in the light of various training and support opportunities.
+At the last nursery education inspection the setting was asked to improve the opportunities for children to independently access the full range of creative resources, develop monitoring and evaluation systems to ensure that children's learning is broad and balanced over time and ensure that activities are consistently adapted so that all children are able to gain the most from the learning opportunity and learning materials.
+Since then the pre-school has evaluated their learning zones and made a number of changes to the art and craft area so that children have easier access to a wider choice of creative resources which they can use imaginatively to express their ideas and meet challenges in art and design.
+Discussion with staff and consideration of documents indicates that planning and assessment systems have been reviewed and staff have developed their practice in the light of various training and support opportunities.
 The system for planning has been developed to relate well to the stepping stones and to link meaningfully with assessment.
-This ensures a broad-based curriculum that links suitable themes with practical play activities and which is adapted to help all children make good developmental progress towards the early learning goals in all areas of their learning.
+This ensures a broad-based curriculum that links suitable themes with practical play activities which help children make good developmental progress towards the early learning goals in all areas of their learning.
 However, further refinement of the monitoring and evaluation systems is still ongoing with reference to current guidance.
-The playgroup intends that their evaluative judgements are used with increasing effectiveness to enhance future planning and secure best progression for all individuals.
+The pre-school intends that their evaluative judgements are used with increasing effectiveness to enhance future planning and secure best progression for all individuals.
 This aspect of their development will continue as a recommendation of this inspection.